Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 ## To do
 - [x] Enable glusterfs to mount on reboot
+- [ ] Enable Persistant storage accross all nodes using docker copmose - Currently This only works providing the origional host with the data is still live (and its just the application that crashed), if the Actual Server crashed, a new instance and data is created - Not Ideal
 - [ ] Install GlusterFS plugin to work with docker compose
 - [ ] Allow for pure remote code execution - Currently it executes on one of the manager nodes and stores the configs there, I want this to be done off any server that wont be part of the cluster